The Nine Worst Things to Do at the Car Dealership

 Don't buy your next car without reading our Car Buying 101 guide to car shopping.

 About Joshua Dobrovich

-Joshua is a Senior Consumer Loan Underwriter at VSECU.
-He works with borrowers to obtain credit for their personal needs.
+Joshua is the consumer lending team lead at VSECU.
+He supports the consumer lending team in all areas of the lending process and helps members obtain credit and financing to achieve their personal goals.
 Joshua has an extensive background in automotive.
-He has been the service manager and most recently, business manager at The Automaster Honda in Shelburne VT.
-Joshua and his partner Jennie have an awesome daughter Kyla and live in central Vermont.
+He has been the service manager and, most recently, business manager at The Automaster Honda in Shelburne VT.
+Joshua and his partner Jennie have two awesome daughters Kyla and Rylin and live in central Vermont.